How much does insurance go up with one point?

 Parking tickets and broken lights on your vehicles do not affect your driver’s license or your auto insurance rates.
 Although it doesn’t affect your driver’s license or car insurance policy, you want to avoid non-moving violations.

-The best way to reduce points on your driver’s license is to take accident prevention courses, driver safety courses, and other driver’s education classes.
+The best way to reduce points on your driver’s license is to take accident prevention courses, driver safety courses, and other driver’s education classes at traffic school.
 These courses can take a few hours to a few days.
 Ultimately, they provide relief to expensive auto insurance rates and remove points from your driver’s license.

 Each auto insurance company handles violations differently.
-Let’s examine the best companies to see, which has the cheapest percent increase.
+Let’s examine the best companies to see, which has the cheapest percentage increase.

 Companies | Car Insurance Rate Increase |